oleaamot/nikita-noark5-core/README.md

 Installing should just be a matter of downloading the source code to a given directory and unpacking it.
 If you have git installed all you need to do is run 'git clone https://github.com/HiOA-ABI/nikita-noark5-core.git' in the directory you want to compile from.

+Please note that maven will automatically download all dependencies (jar files) and put them in a directory ~/.m2.
+If you are uncomfortable with this, please check the pom.xml files to find out which jar files will be downloaded.

 COMPILE:
 To compile the core, cd into the directory containing the source e.g. ~/git/nikita-noark5-core.
 Issue command